 Does this mean that Tony Horton has been doing it wrong?

 Many of the exercises presented in P90X are poorly engineered as far as joint safety is concerned.
-The program is based on the so-called muscle confusion principles and targets the uneducated population.
+The program is based on the so-called muscle confusion principle and targets the naive population which believes that variety equals progress.